mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 ## Understanding the cascade

-We now understand why a paragraph nested deep in the structure of your HTML is the same color as the CSS applied to the body.
+We now understand that inheritance is why a paragraph nested deep in the structure of your HTML is the same color as the CSS applied to the body.
 From the introductory lessons, we have an understanding of how to change the CSS applied to something at any point in the document — whether by assigning CSS to an element or by creating a class.
-We will now take a proper look at how the cascade defines which CSS rules apply when more than one rule could style an element.
+We will now take a proper look at how the cascade defines which CSS rules apply when more than one style block apply the same property, but with different values, to a same element.

 There are three factors to consider, listed here in increasing order of importance.
 Later ones overrule earlier ones: